LoveRealm: History

-LoveRealm was started by the triplet brothers after Yaw Ansong Jr. came to believe that there was a need for a Christian online network where individuals could support each other and share their belief in a protected space.
+LoveRealm was started by the brothers after Yaw Ansong Jr. came to believe there was a need for a Christian online network where individuals could support each other and share their beliefs in a protected space.

-"I was at a point in my life where I was at my lowest; and I realized that I had struggles and weaknesses and all this started when I found myself in an environment outside my country where there was not many Christians.
-I thought to myself if Christians could connect to each other wherever they are and also have a platform where they could encourage each other then it could go a long way to help them," said Dr. Ansong to Deutsche Welle.
+"I was at a point in my life where I was at my lowest, and I realized that I had struggles and weaknesses and all this started when I found myself in an environment outside my country where there were not many Christians.
+I thought, If Christians could connect to each other wherever they are and have a platform where they could encourage each other, then it could go a long way to help them," said Dr. Ansong to Deutsche Welle.

 The pre-launch ceremony of the social network website was held at the Pentecost Convention Centre during the Pentecost Students Association (PENSA) conference on 9 January 2016.
 At the pre-launch ceremony, the founders collected feedback from randomly selected test users before releasing the website to the public.
-After initial target of a few hundred test users, the website crashed due to the huge interest.
+After the initial target of a few hundred test users, the website experienced technical difficulties as a result of unexpectedly high traffic.
 Later the issue was fixed by adding space for 2000 more initial users.

-On 30 August 2016, the social networking company launched a mobile version of their website for Android users in Google Play Store.
-Shortly after the mobile app launch, it reached over 20,000 users.
+On 30 August 2016, the company launched a mobile version of their website for Android users on the Google Play Store.

+Shortly after the mobile app launch, the platform reached over 20,000 users.
 Eight months after opening access to the public, the platform reached 50,000 users.

 Controversies

 On 4 January 2016, BBC published a story explaining that Ghana was to get a sin-free alternative to Facebook.
 LoveRealm responded by saying that the network was providing a spiritual social network experience for Christians and not to build a salem of righteous people.

-The platform ensures faith-based content by censoring and removing “un-Christian content”, such as nudity or violence, with its built-in monitoring algorithm system.
+The platform censors users by removing content it deems "un-Christian", such as nudity or violence using its built-in monitoring algorithm.